 Classroom sizes are kept small, and setting occurs in some subjects from the middle of Year 4 onwards.
-Subject teachers take rotational focus groups, particularly in Year6, starting with Year 6 in the Michaelmas Term in preparation for their 11+ Exams All levels of ability are catered for in these groups.
+Subject teachers take rotational focus groups, particularly in Year6 in preparation for 11+ Common Entrance Exams.
+All levels of ability are catered for in these groups.

-We also offer up to threeto six-weekly 'little and often' support in reading, phonics, grammar and basic maths skills, which are taken by our learning support staff.
+We also offer up to four to six-weekly 'little and often' support in reading, phonics and basic maths skills which are taken by our learning support staff.
 These groups are decided based on pupil progress in termly PiRA and PUMA tests and are also determined by the English and maths subject teachers under supervision of the Heads of English and Maths.
-We also consider NFER Group spelling test results.
-We start with Year 6 in the Michaelmas Term, in preparation for their 11+ exams, then progress to Years 5 and then 4.
-These groups are based on children's standardised scores being below 105, but above 90.
-(Please refer to our Benchmarking Policy regarding withdrawn learning support lessons within this document).